-- 1. Site preparation including clearing and grubbing of debris and vegetation from construction areas. - 2.
-Raise and improve Pond A1 western levee. - 3.
+1. Site preparation including clearing and grubbing of debris and vegetation from construction areas.

+- 2. Raise and improve Pond A1 western levee. - 3.
 Construct trail on Pond A1 western levee to viewing platform. - 4.
 Raise the Coast Casey Forebay levee to 17 feet; make other required improvements to existing Mountain View infrastructure (pump station access, etc.). - 5.
 Rebuild the portion of trail (part of the Bay Trail spine) that is currently on top of the Coast Casey Forebay levee. - 6.
 Modify the access to the existing viewing platform at the southern end of Charleston Slough. - 7.
-Construct PG&E tower and boardwalk improvements around Pond A2W (must be completed prior to levee breaching).

-- 8. Construct and vegetate habitat transition zones and construct and amend habitat islands (must be completed prior to levee breaching). - 9.
-Install cofferdams and construct bridges on eastern levee of Pond A2W. - 10.
-Breach perimeter levees at Ponds A1 and A2W. - 11.
+Construct PG&E tower and boardwalk improvements around Pond A2W (must be completed prior to levee breaching). - 8.
+Construct habitat transition zones and habitat islands (must be completed prior to levee breaching). - 9.
+Breach perimeter levees at Ponds A1 and A2W. - 10.
+Install cofferdams and construct bridges on eastern levee of Pond A2W. - 11.
 Construct public access trail and viewing platform on eastern levee of Pond A2W. - 12.
 Install viewing platform in Mountain View Shoreline Park and viewing platform on Pond A1 west levee. - 13.
 Install gates at necessary locations along levees.

 The construction schedule would be affected by seasonal work restrictions to avoid impacts to protected species, weather conditions, earthwork quantities, and land disturbance.
-Construction is expected to begin in the summer or fall of 2017.
+Construction is expected to begin in 2018.